zhiyu-kang/AoU-Tutorial/README.md

     - Extraction code:
       - [03_RA_control_genomics_extraction.ipynb](data_preparation/03_RA_control_genomics_extraction.ipynb)

-* **Direct Notebook Access**
+* ***Direct Notebook Access*:**
-   All of Us’ Researcher Workbench predefines a comprehensive registry of genomic and phenotypic assets, exposing them via environment variables so you can reference data directly in notebooks or scripts without manual downloads or UI workflows
+   All of Us’ Researcher Workbench predefines a comprehensive registry of genomic and phenotypic assets, exposing them via environment variables so you can reference data **directly** in notebooks or scripts without manual downloads or UI workflows.
+This approach is generally **preferred** over the genomic extraction tool because it’s usually faster and cheaper.
   - **Genomics CDR**
     - **Short-read WGS (srWGS):**
       - **Full joint callset** in Hail VariantDataset (VDS) format for all SNPs/Indels